Quramy/better-name/README.md

 #### Project file patterns

 By default, this CLI searches files to be replaced via `src/**/*.{js,jsx,mjs}` glob pattern.
-You can customize the glob pattern with --patterns` option or configuring in package.json:
+You can customize the glob pattern with --pattern` option or configuring in package.json:

 ```js
   /* package.json */